Foortec/easyfiles/README.md

 ### Exceptions

 Some methods throw Exceptions.
-This is mainly for database-connecting methods (*easyMigrate* class).<br/>
+This is mainly for database-connecting methods (*EasyMigrate* class).<br/>
+However, the EasyImg::filter() method throws exceptions if you supply an undefined constant or too few / many arguments.